-For example, suppose that you want to log on to the IBM Global Network and that you have the following information:
+For example, suppose that you want to log on to the network and that you have the following information:

-- Your IBM Global Network account ID is ACCT. - Your IBM Global Network user ID is USER01. - Your current IBM Global Network password is SECRET.
+- Your network account ID is ACCT.

+- Your network user ID is USER01.

+- Your current network password is SECRET.

 Your batch logon record will look like this: